chatox/networks-science-course/theory/README.md

 * Read [chapter 19](http://www.cs.cornell.edu/home/kleinber/networks-book/networks-book-ch19.pdf) of the book by Easley and Kleinberg
 * Read [chapter 21](http://www.cs.cornell.edu/home/kleinber/networks-book/) of the work by Easley and Kleinberg
 * :tv: Watch this 24-minutes [explanation of the mathematics of the SIR model for COVID](https://www.youtube.com/watch?v=NKMHhm2Zbkw)

+## Final Exam

+The final exam will include all of the slide decks seen in class (TT11-TT14, TT15-TT17, TT19-TT25).
+This excludes optional/additional slide decks, and slides marked "Extra".

 # Notes